Yuliang-Liu/Curve-Text-Detector/README.md

 c) Each image contains at least 1 curve text.

-Note:
-1. The CTW1500 dataset can be used only for non-commercial research purpose.

 ## Pre-trained model and our trained model

 We use resnet-50 model as our pre-trained model, which can be download through the following link: